NetSuite + Shopify Integration Patterns That Actually Scale

 For new integrations, use the REST API.
 It's better documented, more predictable, and doesn't require deploying code inside NetSuite's environment.

-SuiteScript is appropriate when you need to perform logic that's deeply integrated with NetSuite's internal workflows — custom fulfillment logic, complex approval workflows, advanced field calculations.
+SuiteScript is appropriate when you need to perform logic that's deeply integrated with NetSuite's internal workflows, such as custom fulfillment logic, complex approval workflows, or advanced field calculations.

 Rate Limits